 By definition, organic farming is a system of agriculture that strives to mimic the natural ecosystem and its focus on building healthy soil.
 Healthy soil in turn is derived from a marvelously complex interaction between biology and geology in which rock material decomposes and reacts with soil microorganisms and plant material to release minerals and nutrients that are essential to optimal plant growth and increased agricultural yields.

-By mimicking the Earth’s own method for producing healthy soil, rock dust helps support the biological processes required for optimal and sustainable plant growth.
-For evidence, we need only to observe the self-preserving behavior of plants themselves.
+By mimicking the Earth’s own method of producing healthy soil, rock dust helps support the biological processes required for optimal and sustainable plant growth.
+For evidence we need only observe the self-preserving behavior of plants themselves.

-Rich Affeldt holds an M.S. in agronomy from the University of Wisconsin-Madison and is senior agronomist with Central Oregon Basalt Products, maker of Cascade Minerals Remineralizing Soil Booster (RSB).
-Made of 100 percent finely milled volcanic basalt from Central Oregon, RSB is listed by the Organic Materials Review Institute (OMRI) for use in organic production.
+Rich Affeldt holds an M.S. in agronomy from the University of Wisconsin-Madison and is the senior agronomist at Central Oregon Basalt Products, the maker of Cascade Minerals Remineralizing Soil Booster (RSB).
+Made of 100 percent finely-milled volcanic basalt from Central Oregon, RSB is listed by the Organic Materials Review Institute (OMRI) for use in organic production.
 For more information visit www.cascademinerals.com.
 This article appeared in the April 2016 issue of Acres U.S.A.

 Jian Feng Ma (2004) Role of silicon in enhancing the resistance of plants to biotic and abiotic stresses, Soil Science and Plant Nutrition, 50:1, 11-18, DOI: 10.1080/00380768.2004.10408447; bit.ly/1QrFDmk